codatio/codat-docs/docs/payables/configure-customer.md

 ## Create a company

-Within Bank Feeds API, a company represents your SMB customer that wishes to export their transactions from your application to their accounting software.

-To create it, use our [Create company](/bank-feeds-api#/operations/create-company) endpoint.
+Within Sync for Payables, a company represents your SMB customer that pays and manages their bills using your application.
+To create it, use our [Create company](/sync-for-payables-api#/operations/create-company) endpoint.
 It returns a JSON response containing the company `id`.
 You will use this `id` to establish a connection to an accounting platform.

 <Tabs>